gabrieldansereau/betadiversity-hotspots/docs/article/article.md

 Figure: Comparison between a species-rich region (Northeast) and a species-poor one (Southwest) at a given scale, based on the SDM predictions.

+This figure highlights the difference between species-rich and species-poor subareas.
+In a species-rich region, such as the Northeastern region of our study extent (North America), LCBD scores display a decreasing relationship with species richness.
+Hence, the sites with the highest LCBD values, the most unique ones in terms of species composition, are the species-poor sites, while the species-rich sites display low scores.
+Thus, our results show that the only way to stand out in such a region is by having few species.
+Since most sites comprise between 20 to 30 warblers species, the most species-rich ones with 40 species do not stand out and are not as exceptional as the ones with 10 species or fewer.
+The Southwest subarea, on the other hand, shows a different relationship.
+The sites with the highest LCBD values are once again the poorest ones in terms of species richness.
+However, since most sites only comprise around 10 species, the decreasing relationship with richness is initially much sharper, and displays a more important increase as richness reaches 20 species.
+This way, species-rich sites comprising around 40 species stand out more and are more exceptional in species-poor regions than in species-rich ones.

+This result higlights an important aspect regarding the LCBD measure: contrary to previous findings, it does not simply decrease with species richness.
+In fact, the relationship with richness is not constant -- it actually depends on the general profile of the region on which it is applied, and whether or not this region is species-poor or species-rich.
+A parabolic relationship was actually expected when the measure was introduced, as both extremes should normally stand out.
+An explanation for the previously observed results could be that extremely rich sites are just much less ecologically possible.
+It is unlikely that all species could be found in a single site given their different niche preferences, while poor sites are much more feasible.
+These sites will almost always contribute more to the variance, as measured by LCBD values.

 ![3 scales](../../fig/bart/05-2_bart_subareas_3scales.png)

 Figure: Effect of scaling and full region extent size on the relationship